ubuntu/ubuntu-make/README.md

 ```

 #### Running some tests with all debug info
 By default, **runtests** will not display any debug output if the tests are successful, similar to pytest.
-However, if only  tests are selected, runtests will a display full debug log,
+However, if only  tests are selected, runtests will a display full debug log:

 ```sh
 $  ./runtests tests/small/test_tools.py::TestConfigHandler